Vital-Fernandez/lime/docs/source/tutorials/3_CompleteSpec.rst

 .. note::
    The file extension determines file type the line log will be save as.
-In the case of ``.fits`` and ``.xlsx`` files if you do not specify the page name, the default value is 'linelog'.
-This will overwrite the data if the 'linelog' page is already on the file.
+In the case of ``.fits`` and ``.xlsx`` files if you do not specify the page name, the default value is 'LINESLOG'.
+This will overwrite the data if the 'LINESLOG' page is already on the file.